 Some organizations’ requests for proposal (RFP) or requests for quote (RFQ) ask for specifics on how the responder will help them reduce their carbon footprint.
 That is where greenhouse gas (GHG) emissions data can be most useful.
 Some RFPs ask more open-ended questions.
 We see the trend heading the other direction requiring specific submissions and responses, but there are still some RFPs that don’t ask at all.
 That doesn’t mean you shouldn’t highlight your use of cleaner fuels in your submission.
 More local and state governments are enacting clean air policies.
 The nation’s ports are also giving more consideration to carbon footprints.
 Unless you get the sense that the requester is hostile to renewable fuels, this could be an opportunity for you to educate them on how a lower-carbon option could be good for their business or institution.

 - Sell yourself as a sustainability provider … right now.

 Sustainability is growing in importance, but many RFPs still go to the lowest responsible bidder.
-Explore fuels that allow you to reduce your emissions and be more competitive with price.
+Explore fuels that allow you to reduce your emissions and be more competitive on price.
 This means not just what you pay per gallon but also whether you need to upgrade your trucks to run on it, make changes to fueling infrastructure, search hard for supply and other issues.
 Maintenance can also be a factor.
 For example, biodiesel offers higher Cetane, increased lubricity and reduced wear on diesel particulate filters compared with petroleum diesel.
 Those can all help lower your total cost of ownership.
 On top of all of that, you may be able to take advantage of the federal Biodiesel Tax Credit and state tax incentives.